 Under its Health and Safety Policy and the general provisions of the Occupational Health and Safety Act of Quebec, McGill University is committed to taking every reasonable precaution to protect the health and safety of its employees and students.
-Further, work liable to disturb asbestos is governed by the Quebec Construction Safety Code, section 3.23.1 which specifies the strict conditions under which asbestos work can be performed.
-This legislation is a minimum standard of care that must always be respected and, in certain instances, exceeded in order to meet the needs of the University Community.
+Further, work liable to disturb asbestos is governed by the Quebec Construction Safety Code, section 3.23 which specifies the strict conditions under which asbestos work can be performed.
+This legislation is a minimum standard of care that must always be respected or exceeded in order to meet the needs of the University Community.

 It is the policy of McGill University that all persons who work with asbestos-containing materials and those who supervise work or manage projects involving the disturbance of asbestos containing materials must be trained in the hazardous properties of asbestos and the applicable procedures to follow to ensure community safety.
 Such training must be renewed every three years.

-In addition to the air testing specified by the Quebec Construction Safety Code that calls for testing inside of asbestos removal zones, it is the policy of the University to conduct routine air testing in adjacent areas outside of asbestos abatement zones, in order to provide assurances that people in nearby areas are not at risk.
+In addition to the air testing specified by the Quebec Construction Safety Code that calls for testing inside of high risk asbestos removal zones, it is the policy of the University to conduct routine air testing in adjacent areas outside of high risk asbestos abatement zones, in order to provide assurances that people in nearby areas are not at risk.

 It is the policy of McGill University that managers, supervisors and employees conduct and document annual inspection of all building materials containing asbestos found in mechanical rooms, boiler rooms or other building quarters.
 If the material is found to be damaged, then corrective measures becomes the responsibility of management and must be addressed immediately.